 Banish the Krampus – no more staff niggles

 The Krampus (the Alpine devilish figure that punishes bad children whilst Father Christmas/Saint Nicholas is rewarding the good) is always around, like a gremlin in the works of your legacy software, stopping getting suppliers paid on time, breaking the demand loop between ordering, production and sales or making you enter and re-enter data across platforms – generally giving your employees a poorer experience of being at work by bunging up their software and business processes.
-You can recognise this when you lack visibility into enterprise information, workarounds proliferate and things generally seem to be getting more complex.
-At its worst you’re wondering why customers are leaving you…
+You can recognize this when you lack visibility into enterprise information, workarounds proliferate and things generally seem to be getting more complex.
+At its worst, you’re wondering why customers are leaving you…

 Banish the Krampus by taking the time to really investigate your processes and strengthen weak links.
-Here’s what you want to look for from your business management solution: Process efficiency across the whole organisation and every part of it, enhanced visibility and time savings.
+Here’s what you want to look for from your business management solution: Process efficiency across the whole organization and every part of it, enhanced visibility and time savings.

 Make sure that your finance and accounting systems are still fit for purpose.
 Legislation changes, the business changes – and the market and environment changes around us at the same time.
-When the business processes around cash intake, flow and management run smoothly the business has it’s sina qua non.
+When the business processes around cash intake, flow and management run smoothly the business has it’s sine qua non.

 Help Santa’s elves get the work done on time

 All of your employees are superstars each and every one.
 Each one of them performs miracles week in week out.
 But nothing will wear down their enthusiasm and stop them going the extra mile than making their jobs harder than they need to be.
 Business processes and systems can sometimes be the bane of your team’s lives – when they are older and unfit for purpose.
 The opposite is true when they help and support your team in delivering value.

 As businesses grow it’s easier to find yourself at a point with silos of information, separate business systems that don’t talk to each other and a mix of manual and electronic processes that cause bottlenecks.